Transport: Sustainable development

 The United Nations first formally recognized the role of transport in sustainable development in the 1992 United Nations Earth summit.
 In the 2012 United Nations World Conference, global leaders unanimously recognized that transport and mobility are central to achieving the sustainability targets.
-In recent years, data has been collected to show that the transport sector contributes to a quarter of the global greenhouse gas emissions, and therefore sustainable transport has been mainstreamed across several of the 2030 Sustainable Development Goals, especially those related to food, security, health, energy, economic growth, infrastructure, and cities and human settlements.
+Since then, data has been collected to show that the transport sector contributes to a quarter of the global greenhouse gas emissions, and therefore sustainable transport has been mainstreamed across several of the 2030 Sustainable Development Goals, especially those related to food, security, health, energy, economic growth, infrastructure, and cities and human settlements.
 Meeting sustainable transport targets is said to be particularly important to achieving the Paris Agreement.

-There are various Sustainable Development Goals (SDGs) that are promoting sustainable transport in order to meet the defined goals.
+There are various Sustainable Development Goals (SDGs) that are promoting sustainable transport to meet the defined goals.
 These include SDG 3 on health (increased road safety), SDG 7 on energy, SDG 8 on decent work and economic growth, SDG 9 on resilient infrastructure, SDG 11 on sustainable cities (access to transport and expanded public transport), SDG 12 on sustainable consumption and production (ending fossil fuel subsidies), and SDG 14 on oceans, seas, and marine resources.

+Contemporary development studies recognise transportation networks as a key element of economic development, socio-economic well-being and poverty reduction.
+However, road network development has not always fulfilled its original intentions and has contributed significantly to environmental degradation and, in some cases, led to the loss of cultural traditions and the marginalisation of indigenous peoples.
+Compared to roads, the development of air links (helicopters and planes) has had an even more devastating impact.
+What is more, helicopters used for tourist activities are subject to considerable criticism from a perspective of environmental protection as well as sports ethics.